mattermost/docs/source/install/cloud-changelog.md

 ### Bug Fixes
  - Fixed a broken link to the **Custom Emoji** page on servers with a subpath configured.
  - Fixed an issue where a "No results found" error string was displayed in the **Direct Messages** modal.
- - Fixed an issue where the caret got placed in the middle of the emojis when picking two emojis from the emoji picker.
+ - Fixed an issue where the caret was placed in the middle of the emojis when picking two emojis from the emoji picker.
  - Fixed an issue where **System Console > Channels > Channel Management** displayed an option to toggle group management in Team Edition, Starter, and Professional.
  - Fixed an issue where the channel switcher was missing the "(You)" indicator on the user's own Direct Message channel.
  - Fixed an issue where the clock format set by the user was not respected on the edit indicator popover.
  - Replaced Metropolis font files with a new set to correct a kerning issue.
- - Fixed an issue where deep links opened on mobile displayed an incorrect text directing the opening to the Desktop app.
+ - Fixed an issue where deep links opened on mobile displayed an incorrect text directing users to open the Desktop app.
- - Addressed various user interface style bugs from 6.0 release.
+ - Addressed various user interface style bugs from the v6.0 release.
  - Fixed various bugs for the Collapsed Reply Threads (Beta) feature, including:
     - Fixed an issue where the recent sidebar sorting option didn't only consider parent posts.
     - Fixed an issue where a badge was displayed on a thread list when the thread was started by another user in a Direct Message.